Operable

 The size of the target for pointer inputs is at least 24 by 24 CSS pixels, except where:

-• Equivalent: The function can be achieved through a different control on the same page that meets this criterion
+The function can be achieved through a different control on the same page that meets this criterion.

-• Inline: The target is in a sentence, or is in a bulleted or numbered list, or its size is otherwise constrained by the line-height of non-target text
+The target is in a sentence or its size is otherwise constrained by the line-height of non-target text.

-• User agent control: The size of the target is determined by the user agent and is not modified by the author
+The size of the target is determined by the user agent and is not modified by the author.

 Learn how to meet 2.5.8 Target size (minimum)